 The first thing I noticed when I opened the coffin was how wonderfully constructed the cigars were.
 Honestly, they were about as perfect as you can imagine, and the extra gold and black band look amazing with the normal Cohiba band.

 The wrapper on the cigar is a light milk chocolate brown and smells like tobacco and chocolate.
-The prelight draw tasted distinctly buttery; a very “rich” and high quality flavor.
+The cold draw tasted distinctly buttery; a very rich and high quality flavor.

 When I sparked up the cigar, I was immediately aware of quite a bit of spice for the first few puffs, which surprised me for a moment, especially after the prelight draw, then died down considerably.
 After that, I was almost overwhelmed with flavors: coffee, toasted nuts and cedar being the main ones.
 After about 10 minutes in, I knew this was going to be a great smoke.

 The last third continued the roller coaster ride of flavors.
 Not only were the previously mentioned flavors present, albeit in smaller and less obvious quantities, but I also tasted quite a bit of a great floral note, along with a bit of honey.
 It reminded me instantly of when I was in Panama as a child, and we would pull honeysuckle plants off of the stem and suck on them to get the nectar.
-Hey, it was a different time back then!
-It was a sweet, veggital, floral taste that I will never forget.
+It was a sweet, vegetal, floral taste that I will never forget.
 I have never tasted that note in a cigar and probably won’t again.
 It never got hot at the end, and I was able to nub it pretty easily, thankfully!

 - While there was spice present in the cigar, especially in the first few puffs, this is really more of a light mediumish smoke.

-- Final Smoking time was fairly long at 2 hours 15 minutes, but I didn’t mind as I REALLY did not want to put it down.
+- Final smoking time was fairly long at two hours 15 minutes, but I didn’t mind as I really did not want to put it down.

-The Bottom Line: The Cohiba Gran Reserva is EASILY the most complex cigar I have ever smoked.
-So many rich flavors that coexist in the smoke, but they don’t overwhelm you with their strength.
+The Cohiba Siglo VI Gran Reserva Cosecha 2003 is easily the most complex cigar I have ever smoked.
+So many rich flavors that coexist in the smoke, but they don't overwhelm you with their strength.
 Instead, they compliment each other in a way that I almost cannot describe.
 The flavors seemed to change with almost every puff, but it never got annoying, in fact, I was constantly trying to pick out specific notes for the whole stick.
-And while I don’t believe in a “perfect” cigar, this one is as close as I have come.
+And while I don't believe in a perfect cigar, this one is as close as I have come.
 I will be buying as many of these as I can get my hands on because for this stick, the hype is justified.